 c.
 Examples

 An irrevocable trust provides that the trustee can disburse $2,000 to, or for the benefit of, the individual out of a $20,000 trust.
 Only $2,000 is considered to be a resource under SI 01120.201D.2.a.
-The other $18,000 is considered to be an amount which cannot, under any circumstances, be paid to the individual and may be subject to the transfer of resources rule in SI 01120.201E. and SI 01150.100 ff.
+The other $18,000 is considered to be an amount which cannot, under any circumstances, be paid to the individual and may be subject to the transfer of resources rule in SI 01120.201E and SI 01150.100 ff.

-If a trust contains $50,000 that the trustee can pay to the beneficiary only in the event that he/she needs a heart transplant or on his/her 100th birthday, the entire $50,000 is considered to be a payment which could be made to the individual under some circumstance and is a resource.
+If a trust contains $50,000 that the trustee can pay to the beneficiary only in the event that he or she needs a heart transplant or on his/her 100th birthday, the entire $50,000 is considered to be a payment which could be made to the individual under some circumstance and is a resource.

 An individual establishes an irrevocable trust with $10,000 of his assets.
 His parents contribute another $10,000 to the trust.
 The trust only permits distributions to, or for the benefit of, the individual from the portion of the trust contributed by his parents.
 The trust is not subject to the rules of this section.
-The portion of the trust contributed by the individual is subject to evaluation under the transfer of resources rules in SI 01150.100 ff. (see also SI 01120.201E.).
+The portion of the trust contributed by the individual is subject to evaluation under the transfer of resources rules in SI 01150.100 ff. (see also SI 01120.201E).
 The portion of the trust contributed by his parents is subject to evaluation under SI 01120.200.

 3. Types of Payments from the Trust